Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 2. Deduction u/s 32AD (Investment in new Plant and Machinery in notified areas)

-3. Deduction u/s 33AB or 33ABA (For business related to cultivating and manufacturing tea, coffee, rubber or tea and prospecting, extraction or production of petroleum or natural gas in India)
+3. Deduction u/s 48 of IT Act 2025 (u/s 33AB of IT Act 1961) or u/s 49 of IT Act 2025 (u/s 33ABA of IT Act 1961) (For business related to cultivating and manufacturing tea, coffee, rubber or tea and prospecting, extraction or production of petroleum or natural gas in India)

 4. Deductions u/s Chp VIA except 80JJAA (tax incentive for employment generation) and 80M (inter Corporate dividends)